 There are several ways that a primary disability can cause a secondary disability.
 Some diseases lead to other health complications that could become serious enough to be considered a secondary disability.

 Treatment of a primary service-connected disability could also cause a secondary disability.
-If side effects from medications or other treatment cause a disability, this could be classified as a secondary disability that could be service-connected.
+If side effects from medications or other treatment cause a disability, this could be classified as a secondary disability that could be service connected.

 Completing everyday tasks or working with a primary disability can also lead to other problems.
 When you compensate to make up for a knee injury, you may put added stress on other joints, such as your other knee or your hips.

-If your secondary condition could have many possible causes, you will need a doctor’s opinion or other medical evidence showing that your primary service-connected disability was the actual cause.
+If your secondary condition could have many possible causes, you may need a doctor’s opinion or other medical evidence showing that your primary service-connected disability was the actual cause.